ligolang/ligo/src/test/error-recovery/README.md

 # Why some tests have FAIL status?

-In spite of the error recovery, the parser still can fail if an error turns out before it:
+In spite of the error recovery, the parser still can fail if an error turns out before it.
+For example lexer failure or pre-parser failure

-- The basic case is a lexer failure
-- The new case is a pre-parser failure.
-Currently, it affects only the ReasonLIGO